Business

 Use Cases

-- •Naming SaaS pricing tiers before building a pricing page
+- •Mapping out SaaS pricing tiers (Starter, Pro, Enterprise) before writing a Notion pricing page doc

 Tips